OISTE/repository/OWGTMCPS.md

 ### 5.5.1  Types of records archived

 The information and events archived are:
-- Information generated (at CA and RA) during the life cycle of all OGTM certificates,
+- Information generated (at CA and RA) during the life cycle of all OWGTM certificates,
 - Contracts and agreements,
 - Audit logs stipulated in section 5.4 of this CPS.